Willwork Global Event Services is a leading corporate production and private event, general contracting, labor management, and event services company.

 Who wouldn’t want to be a ninja?

-Who wouldn’t want to have ninja abilties?
+Who wouldn’t want to have ninja abilities?

 Following is a definition of the ninja published at Ancient History Encyclopedia, a United Kingdom-based non-profit: